shatindle/anti-leakgirls-bot/README.md

 - Run npm install
 - Run node ./index.js

+If you're downloading this as an update, be sure to run npm install again as the dependencies may have changed.

 In my testing, I saw 92% of the leakgirls bot accounts banned and their posts removed.

+### Update: 100% success raite, 0% false positive

+I've altered the logic of text detection a bit.
+47 out of 47 images were correctly detected as porn.